-4. Geometry
+Geometry

-- a.
-Geometry related counting errors result from the positioning of the sample in relation to the detector. - b.
-Normally, only a fraction of the radiation emitted by the sample is emitted in the direction of the detector because the detector does not surround the sample. - c.
-If the distance between the sample and the detector is varied, then the fraction of emitted radiation which hits the detector will change. - d.
-This fraction will also change if the orientation of the sample under the detector (i.e., side-to-side) is varied. - e.
-An error in the measurement can be introduced if the geometry of the sample and detector is varied from the geometry used during instrument calibration. - f.
-This is especially critical for alpha counting where any change in the sample to detector distance also increases or decreases the chance of shielding the alpha particles by the air between the sample and detector. - g.
-Examples of geometry-related errors are: - 1) Piling smears and/or filters on top of each other in the same sample holder.
-Piling of the samples moves the top sample closer to the detector and varies the calibration geometry. - 2) Using deeper or shallower sample holders than those used during calibration changes the sample-todetector distance.
+Geometry related counting errors result from the positioning of the sample in relation to the detector.
+Normally, only a fraction of the radiation emitted by a sample is emitted in the direction of the detector because the detector does not surround the sample.
+If the distance between the sample and the detector is varied, then the fraction of emitted radiation which hits the detector will change.
+This fraction will also change if the orientation of the sample under the detector (i.e., side-to-side) is varied.

+An error in the measurement can be introduced if the geometry of the sample and detector is varied from the geometry used during instrument calibration.
+This is especially critical for alpha counting, where any change in the sample-to-detector distance also increases (or decreases) the chance of attenuation of the alpha particles by the air between the sample and detector.

+Common sources examples of geometry-related errors include:

-- 3) Adjusting movable bases in the counting equipment sliding drawer changes the sample to detector distance. - 4) Using too many or not using the appropriate sample holder or planchet changes the sample to detector distance.
-Sources not fixed in position can change can change geometry and reduce reproducibility. - 5) Plexiglass shelving in counting chamber is improperly set. - 5.
-Random disintegration
+- Piling smears and/or filters on top of each other in the same sample holder (moves the top sample closer to the detector and varies the calibration geometry). - Using deeper or shallower sample holders than those used during calibration (changes the sample-to-detector distance). - Adjusting movable bases in the counting equipment sliding drawer (changes the sample-to-detector distance). - Using too many or inappropriate sample holders or planchets (changes the sample-to-detector distance).
+Sources not fixed in position can change geometry and reduce reproducibility. - Plexiglass shelving in counting chamber is improperly set.